umdevelopera/um-math-captcha/README.md

 Math Captcha allows you to use simple math problems for users to prove their human identity on registration and protect your site from bots.

-__Note:__ This is a free extension created for the community.
-The Ultimate Member team does not provide any support for this extension.

 __Note:__ This is an update of the "Ultimate Member - Math Captcha in Register forms" extension in the [Extended](https://github.com/ultimatemember/Extended/tree/main) package.

 ## Key features